greneboy/greneboy.github.io/_posts/2025-07-16-first-blog.md

 6. Publish
 7. Repeat

-Lastly the I've written this and it's licensed under Creative Commons Attribution 4.0 International.
-This applies to my other blogs and content aswell.
+Lastly I've written this and it's licensed under Creative Commons Attribution 4.0 International.
+Also applies to my other blogs and content.